lexcorp16/data-viz-app/README.md

 # Data Visualization App

- Displays a ange slider that shows what percentage of total payments were made by an arbitrary number of top customers.
+ Displays a range slider that shows what percentage of total payments were made by an arbitrary number of top paying customers.

 # Installing